 With the change to DST, Saskatchewan will accommodate its schedules to an extended DST period.
 The change results in Saskatchewan observing an additional month at the same time as Alberta, and a month less at the same time as Manitoba.

-The National Research Council website has maps showing legislated times that Saskatchewan and the other provinces observe during winter and summer months.
+The National Research Council website has information about Canada's time zones and maps showing legislated times that Saskatchewan and the other provinces observe during winter and summer months.

 1 Earl R. V. Milton, A Submission to the Government of Saskatchewan Regarding Time Zoning in Saskatchewan.
 1966